 One of the best examples can be seen in the manufacture of soda cans.
 Since the broadest part of the can is crescent-shaped(where the die separates), cans are quickly ejected when the die opens.

-As the die casting process can also involve designing metal materials without creating a draft on platforms, zero draft angles help achieve tight and closer tolerance.
+As the precision die casting process can also involve designing metal materials without creating a draft on platforms, zero draft angles help achieve tight and closer tolerance.
 With this, items can be assembled as per the desired specification.

 Draft angles are important for multiple reasons.
 Here are some important ones:

 - Mold health- the use of draft angles during die casting reduces wear and tear or any other damage to the mold providing better uniformity to the finished products.